Analysts warn of high uncertainty, inflation risks pressuring rate decisions after Iran conflict

 Do not buy the dip

-Analysts warn investors not to make hasty investment decisions amid the present “short-run” conditions.
+Analysts warn that investors should not make hasty investment decisions amid the present “short-run” conditions.

 “We would not yet label this a clean buy-the-dip set-up, as duration, shipping/insurance mechanics, and the endgame matter more than the first headline,” said market strategists from Franklin Templeton.

-Clear political incentives frame this argument, with US midterm elections approaching this year, and an electorate fatigued and sceptical of “forever wars”, pointed out Afdhal Rahman, executive director of wealth advisory at OCBC.
+Afdhal Rahman, executive director of wealth advisory at OCBC, pointed out that clear political incentives frame this argument, with US midterm elections approaching this year, and an electorate fatigued and sceptical of “forever wars”.

 “The Trump administration has an incentive to keep the conflict contained and brief,” he added.